nishchay/translations/static/english/learningCenter/request/requestHandling.md

 ###### Multiple segments

-Route path is divided by `/`, each part is known as segment.
+We can specify an valid string as route path.
+This path can be separated by `/` and each part is known as segment.

 ```php
 /**